sonalibisoyi/SalesPortfolio/README.md

 to find which region has lowest sales and gender responsible via age group to find the highest seling and least selling products and to track sales via numbers of order placed to find out which sector is responsible for amximum sale

-# Libraries Used-
+# Libraries Used
-numpy , pandas - for data cleaning

-plotly , matplotlib,seaborn for visualization purpose
+numpy , pandas - for data cleaning plotly , matplotlib,seaborn for visualization purpose

 # Language Used
 Python

 # Conclusion